Nduka Onwuegbute

 Nduka Onwuegbute (born May 22, 1969) is a Nigerian British playwright and author.

+Biography

 He is the fifth of sixteen children and was born in Manchester though he grew up Nigeria.
 He was educated at the University of Ibadan and the University of Jos, both in Nigeria.
 While in Nigeria, he wrote for the soap opera Riddles & Hopes.
 His work includes plays, short stories, and an educational book for children.
 He currently lives in the United Kingdom.